jwittenbach/muscle-viz/contributers.md

 * Reghan Foley, MD
 * Carsten Bonnemann, MD

-Univesity of Rochester School of Medicine and Dentistry:
+University of Rochester School of Medicine and Dentistry and Northwestern University Feinberg School of Medicine:
 * Jeremy Herrmann, MD

 Legal: